 🧩 Personal reflection – I tried both

 I tried cryotherapy once at a clinic in Stockholm.
 I was freezing like hell but felt great afterwards.
-But... it felt a bit impersonal.
-Quickly in and out.
-Not so much feeling.
+But… it felt a bit impersonal.
+Quick in and out.
+Not much feeling.

-Then I tried ice baths at home.
-Filled the tub with ice cold water and almost regretted it right away.
-But after 2 minutes - wow.
+Then I tried an ice bath at home.
+I filled the bathtub with ice-cold water and was about to regret it right away.
+But after 2 minutes – wow.
 My body felt alive.
 I breathed deeply.
-The head became calm.
-Maybe the first time in the whole week.
-And it was free.
+My head became calm.
+Maybe for the first time all week.
+And it was free .

 🤓 What does the research say?